27cm/awesome-zendframework/README.md

 ## Applications
 *Open-source applications using Zend Framework.*

-- [JoobsBox](http://www.joobsbox.com) — flexible software for job boards, with a plugins and themes system ready for your needs.
+- [JoobsBox](http://www.joobsbox.com) — Flexible software for job boards, with a plugins and themes system ready for your needs.
 - [Magento](https://magento.com) — E-commerce platform.
 - [Omeka](http://omeka.org) — Web publishing platform for the display of library, museum and scholarly collections, archives and exhibitions.
 - [PHPLifestream](https://github.com/johannilsson/phplifestream) — Lifestream Aggregator, built with Zend Framework.